kevindew/openapi3_parser/json-schema-for-3.1.md

 oneOf - non empty array of schemas - in 3.0 not - schema - in 3.0

-if - single schema
+if - single schema - done
-then - single schema
+then - single schema - done
-else - single schema
+else - single schema - done
+dependentSchemas - map of schemas - somewhat complex, is it related to dependentRequired ?

-prefixItems: schema
+prefixItems: array of schema
-items: schema - in 3.0
+items: array of schema - in 3.0
 contains: schema

 properties: object, each value json schema - in 3.0